-[Code] 10H002 [Course Year] Master and Doctor Course [Term] Spring term
+[Code]10H002 [Course Year]Master and Doctor Course [Term]Spring term [Class day & Period] [Location]

-[Class day & Period] Tue 4th [Location] A2-305 [Credits] 1.5 [Restriction] No Restriction
+[Credits] 1.5 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese

-[Lecture Form(s)] Lecture [Language] Japanese [Instructor] Ryoichi Yamamoto
+[Instructor] Department of Chemical Engineering, Professor, Ryoichi Yamamoto

 【Course Description】 After general introductions on the flow properties (Rheology) of polymeric liquids as typical examples of non-Newtonian fluids, the relationship (known as the constitutive equation) between strain rate and stress is explained.
 In addition to classical phenomenological approaches, molecular approaches based on statistical mechanics will be taught in this course.
 To this end, basic lectures on "Langevin Equation", "Hydrodynamic Interaction", and "Linear Response Theory" will also be given.